Linux / amd64

 process in the container and passes the arguments to the script to this

 process.
-For example, to build a core X11 image, use the following:
+For example, to build a Holoscan reference image, use the

 Note: If the build fails due to unavailable resource errors, try the build again.
 Builds are extremely resource-intensive, and having a number of particularly large tasks running in parallel can exceed even 32GB of system memory usage.
 Repeating the build can often reschedule the tasks so that they can succeed.
 If errors are still encountered, try lowering the value of BB_NUMBER_THREADS in